cloudevents/spec/amqp-protocol-binding.md

-# AMQP Transport Binding for CloudEvents - Version 1.0-rc1
+# AMQP Protocol Binding for CloudEvents - Version 1.0-rc1

 ## Abstract

-The AMQP Transport Binding for CloudEvents defines how events are mapped to OASIS AMQP 1.0 ([OASIS][oasis-amqp-1.0]; ISO/IEC 19464:2014) messages.
+The AMQP Protocol Binding for CloudEvents defines how events are mapped to OASIS AMQP 1.0 ([OASIS][oasis-amqp-1.0]; ISO/IEC 19464:2014) messages.

 ## Status of this document